00HR00/pot/README.md

 ```
 Please ensure that your device has adequate storage capacity, as the volume of data generated is substantial.

-## Carrying Out the Distillation Process.
+## Carrying Out the Distillation Process
 ### CIFAR-10
 ```
 chmod +x distill_command_cifar10.sh